Statistics in Poker โ€“ Interpretation

 • Opponent B (20/10, 75% cbet, AF 1.5, WTS 50%)

-If we now interpret the numerical cbet value but also include AF and WTS statistics, usually opponent B, whose cbet flop statistic is 75%, but AF is only 1.5, will be the most aggressive on the flop.
+If we now interpret the cbet numerical value but also include AF and WTS statistics, usually opponent B, whose cbet flop statistic is 75%, but AF is only 1.5, will be the most aggressive on the flop.

 In this case, your plan on the turn should be: if opponent B gives more action on the turn, you will fold your pocket pair, or you can check in position to get a free card, you can also float, but this will not always be a good idea because the opponent's WTS is 50%.
-It is worth mentioning that in such a case, you can also rely on other statistics when making a decision, e.g., turn cbet or flop AF and turn AF.

 All these considerations are purely based on first-level statistics, but we will briefly explain how everything should be interpreted based on second-level statistics.

-As you saw in the previous example, AF and WTS statistics are very useful on the flop, but they indicate general values that are not dependent solely on the flop.
+As you saw in the previous example, AF and WTS statistics are very useful on the flop, but they indicate just general values that are not dependent solely on the flop.
 It can be said that high AF and low WTS or low AF and high WTS statistics correlate with each other.
-This is because aggressive players more often win hands using fold equity and not going to showdown, which reduces the WTS statistic.

 What to pay attention to based on the WTS statistic: